 Accurate wind speed measurements require an anemometer, but this was not an instrument considered likely to be available to most of the participants.
-Wind speed can, however, be estimated entirely without instrumentation from its visible effects, using the Beaufort system and this was the approach adopted.
-Wind speeds were assessed and reported in terms of the Beaufort force and the standard descriptions of each force, between forces 0-6.
-Wind directions were classified by visual estimation of direction, using the 8-point compass directions: North, North-East, East, South-East, South-West, West and North-West.
+Wind speed can, however, be estimated entirely without instrumentation from its visible effects, using the Beaufort system, and this was the approach adopted.
+Wind speeds were assessed and reported in terms of the Beaufort force and the standard descriptions of each force, between Forces 0 and 6.
+Wind directions were classified by visual estimation of direction, using the eight-point compass directions: north, northeast, east, southeast, south, southwest, west and northwest.

 Using simple visual assessments of the cloudiness and wind speed and direction has some advantages.
 Most importantly it meant that the only apparatus required to participate in NEWEx was a timepiece and a basic thermometer.
 This, coupled with the simplicity of the observations, fulfils the requirement that the observations be practically achievable for participants with a wide range of resources and abilities.
 However, a disadvantage of requesting such low-fidelity observations was that there was uncertainty about whether they would be able to resolve the small meteorological changes resulting from an eclipse.
-Clearly this represented a compromise between encouraging participation with the minimum level of instrumentation, and the limited resolution and accuracy provided by the estimations made.
+Clearly, this represented a compromise between encouraging participation with the minimum level of instrumentation, and the limited resolution and accuracy provided by the estimations made.